Aged Care Accommodation Payments Explained and FAQ's

 The fees payable in Aged Residential care fall into one of 4 categories:

-- An Accommodation Payment - a payment for accommodation in addition to the basic fee and means-tested care fees above; some people will have their accommodation costs met in full or in part by the Australian Government, while others will need to pay the accommodation price agreed with the aged care home, based on an assets and income assessment.
+An Accommodation Payment - a payment for accommodation in addition to the basic care fee and means-tested care fees.
+Some people will have their accommodation costs met in full or in part by the Australian Government, while others will need to pay the accommodation price agreed with the aged care home, based on an assets and income assessment.
 These payments take the form of lump sum payments - RADs or RACs - or their daily payment equivalents - DAPs and DACs.

 Q: What is the relationship between the RAD and the DAP?